Academic year 2021/22

 The exam series was reintroduced for summer 2022 and the statistics in this release are based on the grades received by pupils as announced on 25th August 2022.
 The exam grades have been matched to pupils to enable pupil level analyses.

-Breakdowns of the grades achieved in summer 2022 were also published on results day by the Joint Council for Qualifications (JCQ) and Ofqual.
-This data showed outcomes broadly reflected a midpoint between 2019 and 2021, in line with Ofqual’s announced approach to grading assessments in summer 2022.
+Breakdowns of the grades achieved in summer 2022 were also published on results day by the Joint Council for Qualifications (JCQ) (opens in a new tab) and Ofqual (opens in a new tab).
+This data showed outcomes broadly reflected a midpoint between 2019 and 2021, in line with Ofqual’s announced approach to grading assessments in summer 2022 (opens in a new tab).
 These statistics were at exam entry level for those age 16, whereas the statistics in this release are at pupil level for those at the end of key stage 4.

 About this statistical release